 You can access all non-personal information held by us, under the Freedom of Information Act 2000 and our Freedom of Information policy.
 This documentation means that:

 - as much information as possible is published, so that you can access it easily

 - information is only withheld from you where this is necessary for reasons such as the protection of the economy, law enforcement, health and safety, to ensure the proper conduct of public affairs, the protection of the privacy, or other legitimate interests, of others

-- information is deleted or archived once it is finished with, to ensure efficient use of storage space and other resources;
+- information is deleted or archived once it's finished with, to ensure efficient use of storage space and other resources

-However, even if you do object, we might still disclose it if it is in the public interest to do so.
+However, even if you do object, we might still disclose information if it's in the public interest to do so.
 We have a duty to find the balance between individual and collective rights.
 We welcome open government and expect that organisations performing public functions will share that view, particularly where they are paid from public funds.

-Information that relates to a deceased person is no longer classed as personal data and we will disclose it unless one of the exemptions applies.
-However, if we know that this will cause distress to a relative we will discuss the matter with the family.
+Information that relates to a deceased person is no longer classed as 'personal data' and we'll disclose it unless an exemptions applies.
+However, if we know that this will cause distress to a relative we'll discuss the matter with the family.